kevinbazira/algori-pdf-viewer-lite/readme.txt

 14. Supports keyboard shortcuts.
 15. Translatable into 100+ languages.
 16. Multiple PDF documents can be loaded on a single page.
+17. Supports left, right, wide and full width alignments.
-17. Easy to use and does not require any coding skills.
+18. Easy to use and does not require any coding skills.

 These features are enabled by default and can't be disabled in the free version.
 We released a Premium Plugin with many more exciting features that will enable you to enable/disable all the PDF viewer settings as you wish.